Brand Names: Gilenya

 What is fingolimod (Gilenya)?

-Fingolimod is used to treat relapsing multiple sclerosis (MS) in adults.
+Fingolimod is used to treat relapsing multiple sclerosis (MS) in adults and children who are at least 10 years old.
 This medication will not cure MS, it will only decrease the frequency of relapse symptoms.

 Fingolimod may also be used for purposes not listed in this medication guide.